Probing for the Usage of Grammatical Number: Discussion

 \subsection{From Linguistic Properties to Encoding}

-Using a pipeline similar to ours, \cite{ravfogel-etal-2021-counterfactual} recently investigated whether a model was solving the number agreement task in a manner that is linguistically plausible.
-In this paper, we have shown that even a relatively simple property's encoding (i.e., grammatical number's) can hide subtleties which only surface after carrying out a fine-grained analysis.
-Indeed, despite the fact that number is a single morpho-syntactic property common to nouns and verbs, we show that BERT uses separate representations for each category.
-This fine-grained difference in representation informs us that one should be cautious when choosing a property to probe a given model.
-Indeed the model could be representing the latter in a subtler way than what a researcher would initially expect for. \looseness=-1
+Number is a single morphological property common to nouns and verbs.
+In this work we show that the model uses separate representations for each category.
+This fine-grained difference in representation informs us that one should be cautious when analyzing how a model encodes a given property.
+Indeed the model could be representing the latter in ways subtler than what a researcher would primarily look for... \karim{Do you think it makes sense to discuss this ?}